JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Button cant appear inside of a button for the share modal #DONE
 - The buttons are too cramped, I should add another column on phone screen sizes and make it wider #DONE

+#### Quick Fix
+- Trends in posts should link to the search results for that trend

 ## Retweets
 - Create the retweet model #DONE
 - Retweet trpc mutation #DONE